mathildebrosseau/transition-python-lib/CONTRIBUTING.md

 ### Requesting features and ideas

-If there's something you would like to see in Transition, no matter how big or small a change it may seem, you may start a discussion in the issue tracker [here](https://github.com/chairemobilite/transition/issues).
+If there's something you would like to see in pyTransition, no matter how big or small a change it may seem, you may start a discussion in the issue tracker [here](https://github.com/chairemobilite/transition/issues).
 Members of the community can join in the discussion.

 ### Developing the platform